SherryPan0/user-interest-modeling/README.md

 Python packages: pdfminer.six

+## experimental results description
+* std.csv: contain basic statistics of 50 researchers and the accuracy of recommendation for each researcher with W_mr and W_all.

 ## Access to Large data files

 Accessing to some data via google drive, downloads ths files and alter the path when using this file in script: